 Before you go to your viewing, measure your furniture and confirm whether or not it will fit in your prospective living arrangements.

 Your pantry should go hand in hand with your kitchen.
 If you don’t have a pantry, you will be reaching for space.
 You might end up using a coat closet to store food.

 I never needed a lot of closet space until I got married, so that was never one of my concerns.
 If you have to account for more than one wardrobe, it’s important to know if you’ll have enough closet space.

 The amount of windows/lighting

 Unsurprisingly, I have learned that some apartment complexes cut some corners to save a few bucks.
-A standard budget cut is lighting.
+A standard budget cut is the lighting.
 By limiting the amount of illumination, a property owner lowers their up-front costs and eliminates the replacement light bulb costs in the future.
 Tenants don’t often think of that before signing a lease, so they end up frustrated once they move in.

 I know this from personal experience.
 Our current apartment doesn’t have a single light in the bedroom or living room areas.
 Instead, they have electrical sockets that are controlled by light switches.
 Since we viewed the apartment during the day, we overlooked this nuisance.
 We had to buy lamps to place all over our living room.

 This one should be self-explanatory because you would typically assume that all of the appliances work.
 Open up both doors on the refrigerator and make sure they are cold.
 You wouldn’t believe how many people move to a new place only to find a broken refrigerator.
 Check the other appliances as well.
 On top of that, check to see if the appliances are updated.
 You can try to negotiate a lower rent if the appliances are outdated.